Is a Lack of Executive Presence Stalling Your Career?

 Executive Presence Tip #1: Build Your Emotional Intelligence

-Your degree of self-awareness, self-management, motivation, empathy, and interpersonal skills make up your emotional intelligence.
+Your emotional intelligence is comprised of your degree of self-awareness, self-management, motivation, empathy, and interpersonal skills.
 Practice identifying, evaluating, and expressing your emotions.
 Also, work on recognizing and responding to the feelings of others.

 Executive Presence Tip #2: Get Feedback